 open/close all folders

-- Astérix: An extremely sharp-smiling horse dealer sells Asterix is sold an awesome shiny black Cool Horse.
-Then it rains and the paint peels off, revealing it's a beaten down pale horse which faints a few panels later.
+- Astérix: An extremely sharp-smiling horse dealer sells Asterix a carriage pulled by an awesome shiny black Cool Horse.
+Then it rains and the paint peels off, revealing it's a beaten down pale horse, shortly before the carriage's wheel falls off.

 - Wit's horse in Kajko I Kokosz.
 He sure looks the part and is cowardly enough to climb trees when threatened.
 Since his master is a Warrior Poet with dreams of heroism and little common sense, a steed that actively avoids danger is an asset most of the time.